 Get off your butt.
 Once you’re mobile immediately put on your exercise clothes.
 Even if you don’t feel motivated to exercise and haven’t yet decided to do it, get those shorts (and optional shirt) on.
 Believe me, once you’re suited up, even if you do a few other chores or tasks first, you’ll be more primed to get out the door and start exercising.

 Take the first steps.
 Remind yourself that the first few minutes are not always the most comfortable.
-This may be the hardest part.
-But once you’re in motion, it’s hard to turn back too soon since you feel you’ve invested the time and committed yourself.
-This is the motivation to move on.
+Beginning is the hardest part.
+Once you’re in motion though, you're less likely to turn back too soon since you're already committed.

 Start slow.
 One step at a time.
-Get used to the feel of being outside.
+Get used to being outside.
 Breathe in the fresh air.
 Be mindful of your surroundings.
 Feel your feet on the ground.

 Once you're warmed up, settle into a nice, relaxing pace.
 Your body will adjust and you’ll find yourself in a nice rhythm.
 Your heart beats at a fast but steady rate.
 Your breathing adapts and the farther you go (keeping it relaxed) the less laborious your respirations become, until your breathing hits a natural rhythm much like your footsteps.
 You wonder all along why this degree of heart-pounding exertion is not really exertion at all, but a paradoxical and pleasurable experience.